Savages (Breathe Carolina album): Release

 The lead single of the album with the same name was streamed via Fearless's official SoundCloud account and made available for digital download on November 25, 2013.
 A lyric video for the song was released the following week in Fearless's official YouTube account.
 On February 18, 2014, the official second single "Sellouts" featuring Danny Worsnop from the band Asking Alexandria was released along with its music video.
 The third single "Bang It Out", which features Karmin, was streamed and released on March 18, 2014.
 Another featuring track with Tyler Carter from the metalcore band Issues called "Chasing Hearts" was also streamed on April 7 and its music video was premiered by Billboard on April 15, 2014.
 A live music video from the song "Collide" was released on April 21, 2014.
 "Bang It Out" was sent to US dance radio on July 1, 2014 by Fearless Records.
 "I Don't Know What I'm Doing" followed the next week.
 A reboot version of the song with Oscar Olivo was released on October 17, 2014 along with its music video.
 On October 29, 2014, the group premiered a music video for "Shadows" via PopCrush.

 Critical reception

 The album generally received positive reviews.
 At Alternative Press, Dan Leroy rated the album three-and-a-half stars out of four, saying that "if you are looking for largely a guiltless guilty pleasure for the summer of 2014, you're in the right place".
 Elysa Gardner of USA Today rated the album two-and-a-half stars out of four, writing that "Breathe Carolina's sound is processed and pumped-up", however "some of the band's strongest grooves to date and canny atmospheric (and acoustic) touches make a number of tracks diverting".
 Tim Sendra from AllMusic rated the album with three stars out of five and noted the genre shift, praising the tracks "Bang It Out", "Collide", "Shadows" and "Bury Me"; describing it as an "emo-pop album that delivers plenty of frothy fun" if you pick the songs that work.
+The Music wrote a negative review on the album, remarking, "unfortunately the album is an overall lackluster and doesn't provide anything inventive.
+Another big swing and a miss from a band that has rarely made any contact in the past."